The Science Behind

 Known Limitations and Honest Gaps

 Most results in this document come from deterministic synthetic simulations or Monte Carlo parameter recovery on simulated riders.
-Section 08 describes out-of-family model testing and real-ride replay (52 rides, 77 hours) which extend beyond internal-consistency validation.
+The out-of-family model testing and real-ride replay extend beyond internal-consistency validation, but they are still computational evidence.
 No clinical trial has been conducted.
 No real riders have been studied under controlled conditions with the Zone Pedal controller active.
-Real-world performance will be affected by nonlinear cardiac dynamics, autonomic nervous system effects, temperature, hydration, medication, and sensor artifacts.

 K Estimation Requires Power Variation

 The estimator learns your cardiac gain (K) from power variation during a ride.
-A power-variation gate prevents low-information rides (like Zone 2 steady state) from corrupting the K estimate.
-In practice, this means interval workouts and calibration rides teach the system; Zone 2 rides use what was already learned.
-First-ride calibration quality has been validated (RV-ZP-05, 8/8 pass), and the Discover Your Cardiac Response ride achieves K error of 0.0003 in simulation.
+A power-variation gate prevents low-information rides, like flat Zone 2 steady state, from corrupting the K estimate.
+In practice, this means interval workouts and calibration rides teach the system; Zone 2 rides mostly use what was already learned.

 Zone 2 Is Structurally Unobservable